-Risk 3 Assurance Level Reputational 16 June 2023 15 Sept 2023 15 Dec 2023 N/A Good RAG Increase in Corporate complaints, dissatisfaction among stake holders, negative publicity.
-Progress update: The level of complaints has remained hi complaints policy and next steps plannin service is also receiving regular complim The service continues to work closely w including regularly regular surveys.
-This and dissatisfaction without simply relyin schools can better understand concerns and other education leaders.
-Another key piece of work moving forw experiences of our children and young p ng approach has nents from servic ith Special Voice means that we w ng on complaints and measure im ard will be bette resolved several of the users. s, our Parent Care will track service u .
-Similarly link off aprovement by ta r understanding o concerns.
-The er Forum, user satisfaction icers for all Iking to SENCos Risk 4 Assurance Leve el Legal/Regulatory 16 June 2023 15 Sept 2023 15 Dec 2023 N/A Watch RAG Increased risks of legal challenge by way of appeal and judicial review and increased risk of complaints to the Local Government and Social Care Ombudsman.
-Progress update: Recent tribunal decisions have been decisions have been decisions the elevated level of appeals that several complaints to the LGSCO (Local have been able to resolve most of these could have financial and reputational im and so we have RAG rated this as Ambe t other LAs are e Government & S e through mediat pplications.
-This v xperiencing.
-We h ocial Care Ombuc ion to avoid judge nave seen Isman) but ements that isk 5 Assurance Level Economic 16 June 2023 15 Sept 2023 15 Dec 2023 N/A Good RAG Unanticipated changes in demographics and cost of living/ inflationary pressures.
+Risk 3 Assurance Level

+Reputational 16 June 2023 15 Sept 2023 15 Dec 2023

+N/A Good RAG

+Increase in Corporate complaints, dissatisfaction among stake holders, negative publicity.

+The level of complaints has remained high until recently.
+In the last few weeks, a new complaints policy and next steps planning approach has resolved several concerns.
+The service is also receiving regular compliments from service users.

+The service continues to work closely with Special Voices, our Parent Carer Forum, including regularly regular surveys.
+This means that we will track service user satisfaction and dissatisfaction without simply relying on complaints.
+Similarly link officers for all schools can better understand concerns and measure improvement by talking to SENCos and other education leaders.

+Another key piece of work moving forward will be better understanding of the lived experiences of our children and young people with SEND.

+Risk 4 Assurance Level

+Legal/Regulatory 16 June 2023 15 Sept 2023 15 Dec 2023

+N/A Watch RAG

+Increased risks of legal challenge by way of appeal and judicial review and increased risk of complaints to the Local Government and Social Care Ombudsman.

+Recent tribunal decisions have been decided in favour of the Council and we are not seeing the elevated level of appeals that other LAs are experiencing.
+We have seen several complaints to the LGSCO (Local Government & Social Care Ombudsman) but have been able to resolve most of these through mediation to avoid judgements that could have financial and reputational implications.
+This will need to be monitored closely and so we have RAG rated this as Amber.

+Risk 5 Assurance Level

+Economic 16 June 2023 15 Sept 2023 15 Dec 2023

+N/A Good RAG

+Unanticipated changes in demographics and cost of living/ inflationary pressures.
 Risks to jobs and workforce if cost reductions are made to quickly and too soon.

-Progress update: There is no evidence of issues around the speed of cost reductions.
+There is no evidence of issues around the speed of cost reductions.
 The number of Unaccompanied Asylum-Seeking Children with complex needs has been identified as a potential risk but is not yet affecting our financial progress.

-Mitigation 1 Assurance Leve Assurance Level Alternative Education Provision 16 June 2023 15 Sept 2023 15 Dec 2023 N/A Good RAG There is significant stake holder scrutiny around this project (particularly head teachers.)
+Mitigation 1 Assurance Level

+Alternative Education Provision 16 June 2023 15 Sept 2023 15 Dec 2023

+N/A Good RAG

+There is significant stake holder scrutiny around this project (particularly head teachers.)
 There is a three-year Plan in place and the project is in Year 1 now; savings have already been achieved within timescale.
 Mitigations in place are a Project Group led by the SEND Commissioner and this group will run for the next three years.
 This will ensure any issues and areas of concern are addressed.
 New ways of working are being developed which moves the emphasis on commissioning AP Provision to the school rather than Stake Holders viewing the Local Authority as the sole Commissioner.
 The LA will continue to meet its Statutory duty for six-day provision for permanently children and some preventative placements allocated via a multi-agency panel.

-Progress update: A new working party looking at exclusions and AP provision has been formed to ensure that school leaders views and daily experiences are considered in our Council policies and practice.
-There is a growing recognition that non statutory, preventative AP placements should not be funded by the High Needs Block unless there is a proven There is a three-year Plan in place ar been achieved within timescale.
-Miti Commissioner and this group will rur and areas of concern are addressed moves the emphasis on commissio Holders viewing the Local Authority meet its Statutory duty for six-da preventative placements allocated vi Progress update: A new working party looking at exclusion that school leaders views and daily examples and practice.
-There is a growing recom- nd the project is in a gations in place are n for the next three New ways of wor ning AP Provision as the sole Comm ay provision for p a a multi-agency pa sions and AP provis operiences are cons gnition that non sta Year 1 now; savin a Project Group years.
-This will er king are being do to the school rat issioner.
-The LA ermanently child anel. ion has been forn idered in our Cou tutory, preventat gs have alread led by the SENI nsure any issue eveloped whick ther than Stake will continue to lren and some ned to ensure ncil policies ive AP There is a three-year Plan in place ar been achieved within timescale.
-Miti Commissioner and this group will rur and areas of concern are addressed moves the emphasis on commissio Holders viewing the Local Authority meet its Statutory duty for six-da preventative placements allocated vi Progress update: A new working party looking at exclusion that school leaders views and daily ex- and practice.
-There is a growing recognised nd the project is in a gations in place are n for the next three New ways of wor ning AP Provision as the sole Comm ay provision for p a a multi-agency pa sions and AP provis operiences are cons gnition that non sta Year 1 now; savin a Project Group years.
-This will er king are being do to the school rat issioner.
-The LA ermanently child anel. ion has been form idered in our Cou tutory, preventat ck unless there is gs have already led by the SENE isure any issues eveloped which ther than Stake will continue to lren and some ned to ensure ncil policies ive AP
+A new working party looking at exclusions and AP provision has been formed to ensure that school leaders views and daily experiences are considered in our Council policies and practice.
+There is a growing recognition that non statutory, preventative AP placements should not be funded by the High Needs Block unless there is a proven spend-to-save model.

+Mitigation 2 Assurance Level

-Post 16 Provision 16 June 2023 15 Sept 2023 15 Dec 2023 RAG Good RAG
+Post 16 Provision 16 June 2023 15 Sept 2023 15 Dec 2023

+N/A Good RAG